famiclone6502/DIY_Datalink_Adapter/README.md

 You may need to shield the watch sensor from interference, like modern LED lightbulbs or even monitors. <br><br>
 <b>Update</b>: You no longer need to reset the board after each usage.
 It should behave now just like the official adapter, but it's possible you may need to adjust the the inactivity timeout if it keeps failing after a successful first use.

+## Troubleshooting

+-  If the software isn't seeing the adapter, try swapping RX and TX.
+You should get a blink fromt the LED when the software is trying to send.
+-  Sometimes the Dupont connectors won't make a good connection.
+You might need to bend the male connectors a little to make better contact.
+Check with a multimeter or continuity tester to be sure.
+-  Know that while they look the same, null modem cables are different from serial cables.
+You may need to adapt a serial cable with a null modem adapter, or just try a different set of cables.
+-  When sending the sketch to the Arduino, check for errors.
+You should see an "Done uploading" message if everything went smoothly.
+-  If you're ever having issues, try using a terminal program like PuTTy (version 0.61 works in Win9x) to check for signs of life.
+When typing x it should echo x, if you type ? it should return a version number.
+-  If your software doesn't like the adapter, make sure you're using the final version, 2.1d.
+The earliest versions don't support the adapter at all.

 ## To-Do List

 The project as-is primarily works as a direct replacement for the original hardware, but a compact board that has a built-in red LED and uses just one USB cable would be ideal. <br>
 -  Right now, directly using the Arduino USB for serial communication won't work.
 The official software does not parse the responses from the Arduino's hardware serial.
 It only responds to the software serial library's write command, not even serial print.
 For modern usage, eliminating the TTL adapter or DB9 would be more convenient and cheaper to build, but I have yet to get this to work.
 -  Once hardware serial works, I would also like to test this on a smaller board that has a built-in red LED for even more convenience.
+-  One day I would like to add a 3D case to the project, especially since it would help focus the light away from interference.

 ## Special Thanks
 - [Antti Huhtala][Antti]